DCS-210/project-lizakemuntopatrick/proposal/proposal.md

 ```

 ![](proposal_files/figure-gfm/likes-by-brand-1.png)<!-- -->

+From this figure, we can see that there are some brands that receive
+higher engagement on their ads.
+These brands are Budweiser, Coca-Cola
+and Pepsi.
+It’s interesting that Bud Light gets a lot of views on their
+ads but not many likes compared to other brands.
+We will analyze this to
+see if some brands are more popular than others.

 Then, we can analyze the popularity of these ads.
 The following figure
 shows the popularity of ads in the last 21 Superbowls by brand: